Skillet Omelet with Flour and Milk

 1. Step 1:

-Prepare the ingredients according to the list.
-This amount of food is enough to make an omelet for one person.
-For breakfast for a large family, the number of ingredients should be increased proportionally.
+Gather the ingredients from the list.
+This amount makes an omelet for one.
+To make breakfast for a big family, scale the ingredients up proportionally.

 2. Step 2:

-We drive chicken eggs into a deep bowl.
-The eggs should be cooled to form a strong foam, and the omelet turned out to be lush.
-If there is an opportunity to use natural village products, then you should definitely use it, the dish will turn out much tastier and healthier.
+Crack the eggs into a deep bowl.
+They should be cold so they whip up into a firm foam and the omelet comes out fluffy.
+If you can get farm-fresh eggs, definitely use them — the dish will be much tastier and better for you.
 Add a pinch of salt and a pinch of ground black pepper.
-With a hand whisk or mixer, beat the eggs with spices until a homogeneous foaming mixture is obtained.
+Beat the eggs and seasoning with a hand whisk or mixer until you get a smooth, foamy mixture.

 3. Step 3: